 - Participants living on-campus who need to receive mail during TMF should use the following mailing address:

 TMF Orchestral Institute

 Mail is not delivered to the dorms and the MSM main office is closed on weekends.
 The delivery time on the UH campus is very slow—allow extra time to receive mail or packages.
 It is not recommended to have mail sent to you during the last week (June 24 – 29) – it may not arrive before the final Friday (June 28) and mail received after June 28 will not be forwarded.
 All packages received after Friday, June 28 will be returned to sender.

 UH Campus Dining Services provides three daily meals for Orchestra Fellows living on-campus.
 Orchestra Fellows living off-campus will receive a meal card for two meals a day at registration on May 31.
-Meals are served in Moody Towers Dining Commons, the dorm directly adjacent to Cougar Village I. The first meal served will be dinner at the Welcome BBQ on May 31 and the last meal will be breakfast or lunch on June 30.
+Meals are served in Moody Towers Dining Commons, the dorm directly adjacent to Cougar Village I. The first meal served will be dinner at the Welcome BBQ on May 31 and the last meal will be breakfast on June 30.

 Houston’s weather in June is very warm, but all buildings on the UH campus are air-conditioned and can be quite cool.
 It is recommended to bring clothes that can be layered to ensure comfort.
 Casual dress is in order except for concerts.
 Appropriate concert dress is REQUIRED for Festival Orchestra Series performances – be sure to pack the following items:.

 - Ladies - ALL BLACK: Ankle-length long black skirt or dress slacks, black dress shoes (no sandals), and blouse with sleeves – at least ¾ length.
 (No spaghetti strap, strapless, or halter-tops).